WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_sensor.md

 ![image-usb-camera](./image/demo_sensor/usb_cam_pic.png)

 ### Usage Method 2 (usb_pixel_format is yuyv2rgb)
-The usage method for Horizon RDK and X86 platforms is the same.
+The usage method for Horizon RDK and X86 is the same.
 Here is an example using the Horizon RDK platform:

 1. SSH into the Horizon RDK and confirm the USB camera device name, for example `/dev/video8`.